cu-mkp/m-k-manuscript-data/_texts/p-091r_tl.md

 ## Molding with <span class="m">cuttlefish bone</span>

-Pay attention to keep the <span class="m">bones</span> in a dry place, because they are very prone to dampness.
-If you have a small medal, divide the <span class="m">bone</span> into two pieces, then smooth the two parts with a knife.
-And on a dry, & smooth <span class="m">rooftile</span> & <span class="x">that has been</span> pulverized with <span class="m">willow charcoal</span>, rub & polish the two half <span class="m">bones</span>.
-In this way, the <span class="m">bones</span> soak up the <span class="m">willow charcoal</span> so that the <span class="m">bones</span> will come off cleanly from the cast, & will not stick to it.
-Then on a <span class="m">fake bone</span>, that is to say a bit of smooth <span class="m">brick</span> of the same width as your <span class="m">bone</span>, place your medal. & then on the medal, put your <span class="m">bone</span> & press it firmly with another stone of the same size.
-And for a second time, mold it, and instead smooth over the top with <span class="m">willow charcoal</span> & blow slowly, then press as before, and it will cast neatly.
-If it is for a spoon handle, two whole <span class="m">bones</span> are needed.
-Any work that is cast is brittle & prone to breaking, because the <span class="m">metal</span> swells when cast, & contracts & condenses when hammered.
-That is why it is necessary to retrace with a chisel the cast object & in this way the <span class="m">metal</span> will contract again and let it escrouir.
-If the piece you have to cast is in high relief, first trace the mold & the hollow with a penknife, to make a clear path for the medal & then cast it.
+Guard against keeping them in a damp place, for they are well prone to getting moist.
+If your medal is small, cut the bone in two then even it out with a knife.
+And on a hooked rooftile, well dry &well smooth & covered with pulverized willow charcoal, rub & smooth the two half <span class="m">bones</span>.
+Thus they absorb this willow charcoal, which makes them release them, guard against removing anything.
+Then on a <span class="m">counter bone</span>, that is to say a lump of brick, smoothed to the size of your bone, place your medal, & then on this one, place the bone, & press well with some other piece of the same size above.
+And for the second time, mold it, but before, ponce on top with <span class="m">willow charcoal</span> & blow gently, then press as before, and it will come out neatly.
+If it is for a spoon handle, one needs two whole <span class="m">bones</span>.
+All cast work is brittle & subject to breaking, because the <span class="m">metal</span> expands when cast, & retracts & condenses when hammered.
+That is why, one ought to retraxe the cast thing with a chisel, & in this way the <span class="m">metal</span> retracts, and let it thus escrouir.
+If the piece for molding is of high relief, first trace the mold & the cavity with a penknife, to make a clear path for the medal & then cast it.
 And if the medal has two sides

 > *at left bottom margin*
 >